 The size and stature of moose make for a truly memorable game animal to hunt.
 For many serious North American hunters, moose hunting has reached bucket list territory.

-You may think that moose hunting begins and ends in places like Alaska, British Columbia and Alberta, Canada, but areas like Maine and even New Hampshire in the eastern U.S. provide quality hunting opportunities as well.
+You may think that moose hunting begins and ends in places like Alaska, British Columbia, and Alberta, Canada, but areas like Maine and New Hampshire in the eastern United States provide quality hunting opportunities as well.
+You can also hunt moose in Colorado, Idaho, Montana, North Dakota, Utah, Washington, and Wyoming.

-Moose calling is a common part of moose hunting, as their vocalizations can do a lot in terms of persuasion.
-Large caliber rifles and fast-shooting bows are in order, and inadequate firepower can be a recipe for disaster.
+Moose calling is a common part of moose hunting, and mimicking their vocalizations can help bring them in closer.
+Large caliber rifles and fast-shooting bows are in order, as inadequate firepower can be a recipe for disaster with an animal this big.

-Spot and stalk hunting is a common strategy when pursuing moose, and the real work begins after successfully downing one.
-Even experienced hunters can take hours to fully field dress a moose, and packing moose meat out of a backcountry situation is one of the tougher feats to accomplish for sportsmen and women.
+Spot-and-stalk hunting is a common strategy when pursuing moose.
+The real work begins after successfully downing one.
+Even experienced hunters can take hours to fully field-dress a moose, and packing moose meat out of a backcountry situation is one of the tougher feats to accomplish.
+Many hunters use four-wheelers, bush planes, or boats to help them haul meat out of the backcountry.

 Bulls begin bugling during the breeding season, which peaks in late September in most areas.
-Anyone who has heard this distinctive sound coming from the morning mist will tell you that it's this communication that makes them so fun to hunt.
-While bulls can feel the hunting pressure and start to disappear into uncharted areas, it's not hard for hunters to still get them into bow range using the right calling techniques.
+Anyone who has heard this distinctive sound coming from the morning mist will tell you that it's this communication that makes elk so fun to hunt.
+While bulls can feel the hunting pressure and disappear into uncharted areas, it's not hard for hunters to lure them back into bow range using the right calling techniques.

 Elk Meat vs. Moose Meat

-While the antlers or taxidermy mount of an elk or moose can serve as a fine trophy, we still believe the game meat holds a large portion of the importance and overall value of these large hoofed creatures.
+The antlers or taxidermy mount of an elk or moose can serve as a fine trophy.
+We still believe the game's meat is the main value of these large hoofed creatures.
 But the flavor, texture, and overall quality of moose meat and elk meat can vary, as can people's opinions about them.

-One thing's for sure: individual moose and elk can both provide abundant amounts of meat, enough to literally fill a freezer and nourish a family throughout a year.
-Steaks and roasts are common, but grinding moose meat or elk meat can also be a typical way of using it.
+One thing's for sure.
+Individual moose and elk can both provide abundant amounts of meat.
+Imagine a large freezer stocked full with meat.
+Steaks and roasts are common fare.
+But grinding moose meat or elk meat for burgers can make for great eating too.

 Enjoy the outdoors?